Glossary TermApril 20, 2024

 What it means:

-• Trend is running out of gas
+• The trend is running out of steam

 • Interest is fading

-• Reversal likely coming
+• Reversal is likely coming

 Pattern 3: Volume Expansion